The fractional porous medium equation on manifolds with conical singularities II: Weak Solutions to the Fractional Porous Medium Equation

 We apply Lemmas~\ref{S5: Lemma-unique} and \ref{S7: Lem-L1-contraction} again and obtain for every $t>0$ and $0<h<\tau$

 This shows that $ u\in C([0,T),L_1(\M)), $ and thus $u$ is indeed a weak solution to \eqref{S1: FPME}.

-\begin{theorem} $(\M,g)$ is an $(n+1)$-dimensional compact conical manifold.
+\begin{theorem} Let $(\M,g)$ be an $(n+1)$-dimensional compact conical manifold.
 Assume that $m>0$ with $m\neq 1$.
 Then for any $T>0$ and every $u_0\in L_\infty(\M)$, \eqref{S1: FPME} has a unique weak solution on the interval $[0,T)$.
 Moreover, the solution depends continuously on $u_0$ in the norm $C([0,T), L_1(\M))$. \end{theorem} \begin{proof} The continuous dependence of the weak solution on $u_0$ is a direct consequence of Lemma~\ref{S7: Lem-L1-contraction}. \end{proof}

-\begin{remark} \begin{itemize} \item[] \item[(i)] $L_1$-initial date is related to the smoothing effect, which requires a Sobolev-Poinc\'are type inequality.
-However, such inequality is unknown on conical manifolds. \item[(ii)]The method used in this section can be applied to the (fractional) porous medium equation on general Riemannian manifolds without any difficulty to establish the uniqueness and existence of global weak solution. \end{itemize} \end{remark}
+\begin{remark} \begin{itemize} \item[] \item[(i)] Well-posedness for $L_2$-initial data is related to the smoothing effect, which can be established via some nonlocal logarithmic Sobolev inequality based on \eqref{S3.4: Sobolev-Poincare}.
+The idea follows from a generalization of the argument in \cite{RoidosShaoPre1}, which will be discussed in a future work. \item[(ii)]The method used in this section can be applied to the (fractional) porous medium equation on general complete Riemannian manifolds without any difficulty to establish the uniqueness and existence of global weak solution.
+See \cite[Theorem~2.3]{RoidosShaoPre1}. \end{itemize} \end{remark}